OtavioHenrique/otaviovaladares.com/_posts/2018-09-10-logic-programming-new-way-of-thinking.md

 The fundamental assumption behind the theory is that propositions are composed of two terms, where terms is a part of speech representing something, and that the reasoning process is in turn built from propositions.

-Propositions needs to follow the [Three Laws of Thought](https://oregonstate.edu/instruct/phl201/modules/Philosophers/Aristotle/aristotle_laws_of_thought.html)
+Propositions need to follow the [Three Laws of Thought](https://oregonstate.edu/instruct/phl201/modules/Philosophers/Aristotle/aristotle_laws_of_thought.html)

 * Law of Identity, A is A. Everything is the same as itself.
-* The Law of Noncontradiction, NOT ( A and not A) - Nothing can both exist and not exist at the same time and in the same respect; or no statement can be both true and false.
+* The Law of Noncontradiction, NOT ( A and not A) - Nothing can both exist and not exist at the same time and in the same respect, or no statement can be both true and false.
 * Law of Excluded Middle, EITHER (A or not A) - Something either exists or doesn’t exists, or every statement is either true or false.

 This reasoning process is often called syllogism (“conclusion, inference”), that is when you apply deductive reasoning to arrive at a conclusion based on two or more propositions that are asserted or assumed to be true.